-As a youth, Cheryl’s home was always where you parked your shoes.
+As a youth, Cheryl’s home was always where she parked your shoes.
 Her mind is a palette of snapshots, full of color, and memories collected while traveling Europe extensively.
-Memories were the one item that did not have to be left behind, because it wouldn't fit into a suitcase.
+Memories were the one item that never have to be left behind, simply because they wouldn't fit into a suitcase".

-Ehlers is an award winning and well published artist, that paints in an array of artistic styles; impressionism, contemporary and abstract.
-Her signature is bold and colorful, utilizing watercolor and acrylic mediums.
+Ehlers is an award winning, and well published artist, that paints in an array of styles; impressionism, contemporary and abstract, with her signature of bold and colorful works, utilizing watercolor and acrylic mediums.
 Ehlers also creates unique sculptures in gourds for her collection of Whimsical Gourds that are an exceptional item, and registered with the United States Library of Congress.
-She exhibits in local venues in San Diego County, several states, and remains active as an avid arts advocate for charities, youth groups, and city programs.
+She exhibits in local North and South San Diego County, several states, and remains active as an avid arts advocate for charities, youth groups, and city programs.

-She tirelessly champions artists and art students in local communities and enriches lives in the process.
-She likes to bring art together with people, and bring awareness of the value into everyone’s lives; thus drives to support community events that bring art awareness to the forefront.
-Presently, she is the Arts Program Assistant for the City of Encinitas, Civic Ar ts Program, managing 56 exhibitions a year and was awarded the 2014 Volunteer of the Year by the Encinitas 101 Mainstreet Association.
-A dynamic force in North County, Cheryl reaches out, and is a dedicated example of giving back to artists, emerging and professional. as she provides a local newsletter ARTBUZZ1 that is filled with opportunities for artist’s.
+She tirelessly champions artists and art students, in local communities, and enriches their lives in the process.
+She likes to bring art together with people, and bring awareness, and the value it brings into everyone’s lives; Presently, she enjoys a position with the City of Encinitas, as the Arts Program Assistant for the Civic Arts Program, managing 52 exhibitions a year.
+She was awarded the 2014 Volunteer of the Year by the Encinitas 101 Mainstreet Association.
+A dynamic force in North County, Cheryl reaches out, and is a dedicated example of giving back to artists, emerging and professional and provides a local newsletter ARTBUZZ1, as a vehicle to communicate to artists.

 Her inexhaustible drive to succeed is a trait shared with her extremely accomplished family elders.
 In making time to create her own artwork, the self-professed scheduling fanatic says, “ I believe you need to learn to focus on tasks at hand and simply put one foot in front of the other.
 The rest will follow.
 Creativity is contagious, and so is happiness".